DataTalksClub/mlops-zoomcamp/06-best-practices/code/infrastructure/README.md

     - train_pipeline -> model registry & update run_id
     - In practice, change in mlflow / db -> get curr run_id

-3. pass working-dir as arg into `integration-test/run.sh` (required for ci/cd)
+3. can we do without setting the working-dir for local run? as it's resetting to root dir in the ci/cd pipeline